nzjrs/wasp/sw/doc/index.rst

 - gcc-arm_3.4.4_i386.deb
 - binutils-arm_2.16.1_i386.deb

-These packages may be downloaded from Github_.
+You may :xref:`wasp-download` these packages from the :xref:`wasp` homepage.

 Building the Groundstation
 --------------------------